 Elizabeth: They haven’t.
-I supposed Liam’s supposed to do that.
+I suppose Liam’s supposed to do that.
 I just haven’t found the right reason or opportunity to purposely slice my hand. [laughs]

 Andrew: Okay, all right.
 All right.
 Let’s see, how about Wilson from Home Improvement.
 Do you remember this one?

 Elizabeth: I do, the Fence.
 It’s funny I actually have a Slack channel with other SAFe peers and it’s called Wilson’s Fence because of that.

 Andrew: Oh, did you create the Slack channel, or someone else created and they’re like, “Oh, we’re going to name this after you.”

 Elizabeth: Somebody else did.
 This is just a way for us to stay connected.